Working with a Financial Planner

 Create a plan.
 The planner will create a written plan outlining how you can meet your goals.
 The plan will include types of investments and insurance products, suggestions for budgeting, and a timeframe for achieving short- and long-term goals.

 Implement the plan.
 You may implement the plan yourself or have the planner help you choose and purchase appropriate investment and insurance products.

-It’s a good idea to have a meeting with your planner at least once a year to review your progress towards your goals and revise the plan accordingly.
-You should also talk to your planner whenever your personal or economic situation changes, for example, due to marriage, divorce, having children, health changes, an inheritance, unanticipated major changes in income or expenses, or a change in your financial goals.
+It’s a good idea to meet with your planner at least once a year to review your progress toward your goals and revise the plan accordingly.
+You should also talk with your planner whenever your personal or economic situation changes, for example, due to marriage, divorce, having children, health changes, an inheritance, unanticipated major changes in income or expenses, or a change in your financial goals.